Stormwater PROGRAM Home Page

 Directly Assessed: These are commercial, educational, institutional, industrial, or other developed properties who pay $58.00 per tenth-acre of impervious surface onsite.
 Properties in this fee category are eligible to apply for fee credits up to 50% of the site’s fee (learn more about fee credits).

-How: Residential property owners of single family, duplex, and triplex homes, and owners of vacant property, will pay a flat fee of $52.39.
-All other property owners, including commercial, institutional, and tax-exempt properties, will pay a fee based on the amount of impervious surfaces on their site.
-Impervious surfaces are areas that cover the natural ground and do not allow for the infiltration of rainfall; they include any paved areas (driveways, sidewalks, parking areas, roads, buildings) and some dirt or gravel areas (parking areas, roads).
+Impervious surfaces are areas that cover the natural ground and do not allow for easy infiltration of rainfall; they include any paved areas (driveways, sidewalks, parking areas, roads, buildings) and dirt, gravel, or other compacted areas (parking areas, roads).

 Stormwater management is important both because of what stormwater carries and how fast it moves.
 Water has tremendous power and can cause erosion, property and roadway damage, river bank instability, and other safety concerns when moving quickly.
 However, the primary concern is that when rain falls and water rushes off of our roads and driveways, it also picks up oils, debris, bacteria, and nutrients like nitrogen and phosphorus naturally found in soils.
 This stormwater carries these pollutants to our streams and rivers, which all drain to Lake Champlain.